Wayne742/Project2018/README.md

 * __Write up Introduction and Conclusions__

 * __Review and Edit__

-### Methodology / Approach.
-Discussion of the data set, its history.
-And it's importance in data analytics????
 ### Ronald Fisher and the Iris Flower Data Set.
 Ronald Fisher (1890-1962) was a British Statistician and Geneticist.
 He is most famous for developing methods of multivariate analysis.
 He had a keen interest in genetics and applied his training in statistics to the Eugenics field including work on Charles Darmins theory on natural selection.
 [1]